Don’t waste your money on JapanesePod101

 - Spam – lots of emails, many of which are not for the level I’m signed up for.
 Would be more useful to receive emails that are only for my target level, or ones for target levels I select.

-I think that if you’re a beginner and an auditory learner then this would be a good website for you if you’re willing to pay the monthly fees to get the most out of it, and willing to put up with spam and unnecessary introductions to audio files.
+I think that if you’re a beginner and an auditory learner then this might be a good website for you if you’re willing to pay the monthly fees to get the most out of it, and willing to put up with spam and unnecessary introductions to audio files.

-Otherwise, it’s not a very good resource for learning Japanese as there are many more options out there for learning Japanese, most of which are FREE.
+Otherwise, it’s not a very good resource for learning Japanese.
+There are MANY more options out there for learning Japanese, most of which are FREE.